 If some of the other tenants in your block are considering extending their own leases, it’s well worth trying to work together as this can help to keep your costs down – in particular you are likely to create an opportunity for substantially reducing the cost of a formal valuation.

-You may also want to consider grouping together and buying the freehold (known as collective enfranchisement), if there are a sufficient number of you that are willing to particiapte in this.
+You may also want to consider grouping together and buying the freehold (a process known as freehold or collective enfranchisement), if there are a sufficient number of you that are willing to join in.